From the pre-shot prep through the post-treatment tweaks, here’s what to expect when your doc’s injecting.

 Since I’ve been getting wrinkle reducers for so many years, the effects happen quickly—I usually see less movement in the injected areas after just 24 hours.
 But man, I remember the first time I had it done: I really started to notice the changes in about five days.
 I felt a sneeze building and tried to scrunch up my face—and couldn’t.
 Sneeze droplets went flying all over the place!
 But after a few rounds of treatments, I no longer have moments when I feel like I’m not in control of my muscles.
 These days, I have to look in the mirror to see if it’s happening.

 From my experience, I can’t say that wrinkle reducers take effect in an orderly manner.
 During the first week, I’ll notice one area of my forehead looks smoother than the other.
 Or my eyebrows will shoot up like Spock’s for a few days before settling in.
 That’s why it’s important to wait two weeks before going back to your provider; you want to see what your face is going to end up looking like before you make any tweaks.
-But if any adjustments are needed, your doctor should take you through the same steps as the first session.
+But if any adjustments are needed, your licensed provider should take you through the same steps as the first session.
 As for me, I typically look less tired and smoother at the injected spots for about three more months.
 And when people start to ask what I’m worried about, I’ll know it’s time to head back for more.

 Want to chat about injectables?
 Our trained aesthetic specialists are here to help!
 Get real aesthetic answers, right now from our trained aesthetic specialists!